Why we built this

 Your tasks live in one place.
 You access them from whichever interface fits the moment:

 These aren’t three products stitched together.
 They’re three windows into the same reality.
-Add a task in your terminal at 11pm, see it on your calendar the next morning, reschedule it through Claude over coffee.
+Capture a task in your terminal at 11pm, see it on your calendar the next morning, reschedule it through Claude over coffee.
 Same task.
 No sync to think about.
 No workflow to maintain.

 What we believe